yakeing/get_header/README.md

 # GET HTTP HEADER

-This function is similar to the get_headers function
+This function is similar to the get_headers function.

-` get_headers ` is recommended because it is more efficient
+` get_headers ` is recommended because it is more efficient.

 ### Travis CI badge